defenseunicorns/leapfrogai/website/content/en/docs/local-deploy-guide/dependencies.md

 LeapfrogAI exclusively supports NVIDIA GPUs at this point in time.
 The following instructions are tailored for users utilizing an NVIDIA GPU.

+If you are experiencing issues even after carefully following the instructions below, please refer to the [Developer Documentation](https://github.com/defenseunicorns/leapfrogai/tree/main/docs/DEVELOPMENT.md) troubleshooting section in the GitHub repository.

 ### NVIDIA Drivers

 - Ensure that the proper [NVIDIA drivers](https://www.nvidia.com/download/index.aspx) are installed (>=525.60).